 Along with Estoril and its casino, it is a destination for fancy yachts and those who want to be close to Lisbon, but with a lot of luxury and exclusivity.
 Sintra and the region of Azenhas do Mar also attract those lucky ones with a desire for silence and fresh air.

-The most exclusive and expensive areas in the Sintra-Cascais zone are:
+The most exclusive and expensive areas in the Sintra-Cascais zone are (as of January 2023):